-- is convicted to an imprisonment for more than six months.
+- is convicted to imprisonment for more than six months.

-In the old Constitution, by-elections also took place when parliament selected an MP to become the speaker.
+In the old Constitution, by-elections also took place when parliament nominated an MP to become the speaker.

-Referenda, or the ballot question, are a form of direct democracy.
+Referenda, or the ballot question, is a form of direct democracy.
 In referenda, people have direct say in matters of public concern.